-Following Manchester Detective Stephen Oake's Gallantry award in 2009, six years after his murder; Anthony Rae, Chairman of the Police Roll of Honour Trust, looks at the 100 year history of posthumous police awards and examines how they are granted.
+Following Stephen Oake's Gallantry award six years after his murder, Anthony Rae, chairman of the Police Roll of Honour Trust, looks at the 100 year history of posthumous police awards and examines how they are granted

-On 14 January 2003, Special Branch Detective Stephen Oake and other officers arrested three men on suspicion of terrorism in a house in Manchester.
+On 14 January 2003, Stephen Oake, a special branch detective, and other officers arrested three men on suspicion of terrorism in a house in Manchester.
 One of the men, a wanted foreign terrorist, suddenly made a bid for freedom attacking the officers with a knife.